facelessuser/pyluxa4/docs/src/markdown/cli.md

 Command may contain:

-- While not required, it is also suggested that you include a `label` to help verify which pattern you are looking at when you list the schedule via `pyluxa4 get schedule`.
-See [Get](#get) for more information.

 - Additional options under `args` may or may not be needed depending on the command:

     - For commands like `color`, `fade`, `strobe`, and `wave`, you must specify the color under `color`.